jeremysinger/h2lanl/intro.md

 Some chapters in this book are explicitly marked as history chapters.
 In these parts of the text, we look at the "wisdom of the ancients" - learning from past programming languages.
-Some conservative estimates on the number of programming languages are XXX.
+Some conservative estimates on the number of programming languages are 2500.
 We are only going to dip into some of them, to try and help us learn from history.